 Tiger Den is located in Houston’s China Town 9889 Bellaire Boulevard.
 Growing up near Bellaire, I was lucky to live near China Town.
-Not until I got older, I was able to explore this side of town more.
-Scott and I finally had the opportunity to go to this acclaimed restaurant that once was featured on the news.
+I finally had the opportunity to go to this acclaimed restaurant that once was featured on the local news.
 Tiger Den is a Japanese Ramen and Izakaya restaurant.
-They specialize in house made noodles and their broth that simmers for 20 hours to create that flavorful experience.
-Their Pork Tonkotsu was delicious, they are generous with their pork and that broth was out of this world.
+They specialize in house made noodles and broth that simmers for 20 hours to create that flavorful experience.
+Their Pork Tonkotsu was delicious, they are generous with their pork and broth was out of this world.
 We were also able to try some unique items such as grilled beef tongue and chicken hearts.
 My favorite thing about Tigen Den is the restaurant itself.
 It has that cool vibe to it that I have not experienced before.
 There is always a line of people ready for them to open at 5 pm.

 If you go to Ramen Tatsu-Ya’s website they claim that ramen is “it’s soul food of Japan,” Ive never been to Japan (I hope to go one day!) but I totally agree with them.
 I have had the opportunity to visit several ramen restaurants here in Houston and every bowl of ramen is unique in its own way, a lot of time and love is put in to make the perfect ramen bowl.
 Ramen Tatsu-ya is the collaboration between local chefs/DJs, Tatsu Aikawa and Takuya Matsumoto.
 The two of them first met as they were busy making their marks on the Austin scene as hip-hop DJs.
 Long story short, I am glad they made their second establishment here.
 Their Tonkotsu Origial was amazing, their broth is the star!
 I drank it up like the left over milk in a bowl of cereal.
 Thick, milky, white pork broth.